-- 13. The Visitatorial Board shall consist of a chairman and four members. - 14.
-(1) The High Steward shall appoint the chairman who shall serve for two years and may be reappointed.

-- (2) The chairman shall be a person who is not a member of Congregation and is a barrister or solicitor of at least five years' standing or a person who has judicial experience. - (3) If the chairman is for any reason unable to act on any occasion the High Steward or (in his or her absence) the Vice-Chancellor shall appoint a deputy chairman to act in the place of the chairman for that occasion. - (4) Any deputy chairman must possess the same qualifications as those set out in sub-section (2) above. - (5) If a vacancy arises through the chairman dying or resigning or becoming a member of Congregation before the completion of his or her period of office the person next appointed shall hold office for the remainder of the period of office of the person replaced. - 15.
-The four other members of the board shall be members of Congregation selected from a panel of twelve persons elected by Congregation under arrangements which shall be prescribed from time to time by Council by regulation.

-16. The board shall consider:

-- (1) any reference made by the Vice Chancellor under Part D concerning any person who is employed by the University and who is a member of the Federated Superannuation System for Universities or the Universities' Superannuation Scheme or who would be a member if he or she had not been exempted under the provisions of Statute XIV: - (2) any other matter which falls within its jurisdiction as prescribed by statute from time to time. - 17.
-(1) Sections 22 and 23 of Part D shall apply to the procedure of the board following a reference made by the Vice-Chancellor under that Part. - (2) The procedure in respect of other matters shall be as prescribed in the relevant statute or regulation.
+- 16. The Visitatorial Board shall consist of a chair and four members. - 17.
+(1) The High Steward shall appoint the chair who shall serve for two years and may be reappointed. - (2) The chair shall be a person who is not a member of Congregation and is a barrister or solicitor of at least five years' standing or a person who has judicial experience. - (3) If the chair is for any reason unable to act on any occasion the High Steward or (in his or her absence) the Vice-Chancellor shall appoint a deputy chair to act in the place of the chair for that occasion. - (4) Any deputy chair must possess the same qualifications as those set out in sub-section (2) above. - (5) If a vacancy arises through the chair dying or resigning or becoming a member of Congregation before the completion of his or her period of office the person next appointed shall hold office for the remainder of the period of office of the person replaced. - 18.
+The four other members of the board shall be selected from a panel of twelve persons who shall be members of Congregation required to engage in academic teaching and/or research either by their written contracts of employment or by established and agreed practice and who shall be elected by Congregation under arrangements which shall be prescribed from time to time by Council by regulation. - 19.
+The board shall consider: - (1) any reference made by the Vice-Chancellor: - (a) under Part D concerning any person specified in section 3 (1) (a) or 3 (1) (b); and - (b) where the Vice-Chancellor or a Review Panel has decided that there is a reasonable prospect that determination of the reference will or may involve an issue of academic freedom as provided for under Part D; and - (2) any other matter which falls within its jurisdiction as prescribed by statute or regulation from time to time. - 20.
+(1) Sections 31-34 of Part D shall apply to the procedure of the board following a reference made by the Vice-Chancellor under that Part.

+(2) The procedure in respect of other matters shall be as prescribed in the relevant statute or regulation.

-PART D: DISCIPLINE, DISMISSAL, AND REMOVAL FROM OFFICE
+PART D: DISCIPLINE AND DISMISSAL